What is non-Hodgkin lymphoma?

 You may then have a second transplant if you relapse.
-This will be an allograft transplant – when stem cells are donated by someone else.
+This will be an allogeneic transplant – when stem cells are donated by someone else.

-Your medical team may consider offering you an allograft transplant straight away if:
+Your medical team may consider offering you an allogeneic transplant straight away if:

 - you’ve already had treatment but it didn’t work

 - your lymphoma has returned quickly

 - you have a type of lymphoma that doctors feel isn’t likely to respond well to normal chemotherapy.